 Here is just a very small sampling of the many alumni-driven social ventures that are offering additional free services to ensure that schools can stay in close contact with families and students can continue learning at home.

 - Classkick - This app allows teachers to assign work, see what students are working on, and provide individualized, real-time feedback.
-The company, which includes CEO Andrew Rowland (Chicago-Northwest Indiana '08), Director of Operations Cailie Ryan (Chicago-Northwest Indiana ‘11) and Senior Software Engineer Jeff Plourd (Las Vegas ‘12), is offering free access to its pro account for schools that closed because of the coronavirus and have a demonstrated need for support.
+The company, which includes CEO Andrew Rowland (Greater Chicago-Northwest Indiana '08), Director of Operations Cailie Ryan (Greater Chicago-Northwest Indiana ‘11) and Senior Software Engineer Jeff Plourd (Las Vegas ‘12), is offering free access to its pro account for schools that closed because of the coronavirus and have a demonstrated need for support.

 - Kinvolved - This two-way communication platform from co-founders Miriam Altman (New York ‘08) and Alexandra Meis allows schools to streamline communication with students and families and send messages in over 80 languages.
 The organization is providing the KiNVO™ software for free for the remainder of the school year to a limited number of school partners looking for support communicating with families remotely.